top of page

 Little did I know when we ventured out at 7:00am on Saturday morning, that we would not return home until 7:00pm.
 I also did not know that we would end up climbing the mountain twice and that our seemingly tireless mountain dog would climb under a shady bush and refuse to move.
 I now understand why people have small dogs.

-There are several ways to summit this mountain (as we later discovered), but we chose the Champney Falls Trail for it's waterfalls and the streams that follow the trail a good part of the way.
+There are several ways to summit this mountain (as we later discovered), but we chose the Champney Brook Trail for its cascading streams following the trail a good part of the way.
 The parking lot for this trailhead is located off of the Kancamagus Highway, also known as 112 west, in Albany, NH.

 The trail is relatively flat in the beginning, but the climb becomes increasingly difficult.
 About 1.5 miles up, you will reach a sign for Champney Falls.
 Take a swim here, or wait for your return trip.
 We paused for a quick photo, then continued on our way...saving the falls for our reward at the end.